timescale/docs/promscale/visualize-data/grafana.md

 adminatration role privileges.

 To connect Grafana with Promscale, install and run Grafana version 5.3 or later.
-For information about installing Grafana, see [Grafana installation docs][grafana-install].
+For information about installing Grafana, see the [Grafana installation documentation][grafana-install].

 This section shows you how to connect Promscale to Prometheus, Jaeger, and PostgreSQL data sources in [Grafana][grafana-homepage].